-- All of the reference images for all of the bots are stored in cloud storage under the link https://cloud.google.com/console#/storage/chromium-gpu-archive/reference-images/ .
-They are indexed by version number, OS, GPU vendor, GPU device, and whether or not antialiasing is enabled in that configuration.
+- All of the reference images for all of the bots are stored in cloud storage under the link https://storage.cloud.google.com/chromium-gpu-archive.
+They are under the folder "reference-images" and are indexed by version number, OS, GPU vendor, GPU device, and whether or not antialiasing is enabled in that configuration.
 You can download the reference images individually to examine them in detail.

 - Rebaseline pixel test reference images if necessary.

 - Follow the instructions on the GPU testing page.